Skip to main content

 Thesis

 Natural gas is back under heavy pressure, falling 14.32% to $2.59/MMBtu and moving almost directly onto its 52-week floor near $2.56.
-On price alone, the move looks like a straightforward oversupply signal.
+On price alone, the move looks like a straightforward oversupply indicator.
 But the broader market context still argues against treating this as a clean one-way collapse.

 The most useful same-day headline in the gas complex came from Natural Gas Intelligence, which highlighted sharply weaker cash prices and a new low at Waha.
 That matters because Waha is one of the market’s most visible stress points when takeaway, regional balance, and prompt physical demand stop lining up.
-At the same time, NPR’s reporting that the Iran war has tightened the global gas system remains relevant because it reinforces the opposite side of the ledger: global LNG flexibility is not abundant even when US spot gas looks weak.
+At the same time, NPR’s reporting that the Iran war has tightened the global gas system remains relevant because it reinforces the opposite side of the levidence gapr: global LNG flexibility is not abundant even when US spot gas looks weak.

 That combination is why today’s move matters.
-Henry Hub can still trade like a surplus market in the near term while the global LNG system remains fragile enough to cap how complacent bearish positioning should become.
+Henry Hub can still trade like a surplus market in the near term while the global LNG system remains fragile enough to cap how complacent weaker positioning should become.

 What changed